Skip links and keyboard navigation

 All States were affected by drought with disastrous losses in Queensland.
 In Western Australia many native trees died, wetlands dried up and crops failed[3]

-Brock and Boulton[2] describe the main features of water regime to include timing, frequency, duration, extent and depth and variability.
+The main features of water regime include timing and predictability, frequency, duration, extent and depth, variability and rate of change[2].

 Feature definition Definition